In this post: Want to set a pretty bistro table for patio dining? Check out these patio table decor ideas for outdoor summer dining.⇒

 For napkins I used these stunning embroidered linens from Fragonard, Paris.
 They come in a set of four and each one is slightly different.

-We have a decent sized patio but most of it is dedicated to a conversation area with lounge style seating, so we added this sweet little bistro set for just this purpose.
+We have a decent sized patio but most of it is dedicated to a conversation area with lounge style seating, so we added a sweet little bistro set for just this purpose.
 The rose toned pillows are from West Elm.

 The pale pink damask tablecloth is vintage, found at a local market.